isomerpages/nlb-biblioasia/_holding-area/The Divine Lance Thaipusam and Murugan Worship in Singapore.md

 Thaipusam is centred around the worship of Murugan.
 The boy god Murugan’s identity is a complex mix of several inseparable historical and cultural roots, and a reflection of the inherent complexity of Tamil tradition.
-Tamil poetry of the Sangam era (a period spanning roughly 3rd century BCE to 3rd century CE) positions Murugan (or Murukan from the word muruku meaning “beautiful”, “fragrant” or “youthful one”) as the god of the hills and hunt,[^4] and the son of Korravai, goddess of war and victory.[^5]
+Tamil poetry of the Sangam era (a period spanning roughly 3rd century BCE to 3rd century CE) positions Murugan (or Murukan from the word <i>muruku</i> meaning “beautiful”, “fragrant” or “youthful one”) as the god of the hills and hunt,[^4] and the son of Korravai, goddess of war and victory.[^5]

 Murugan was a name originally given to the god of the hilly region Kurinci.[^6] In the *Tolkappiyam*, the oldest extant Tamil grammatical text, he is described as Ceyon or the red one due to the association of the ruddy hills of the region with his skin tone.